William P. C. Barton: Pennsylvania academics

 On the death of his uncle Benjamin Smith Barton in 1815, William Barton became professor of botany at the University of Pennsylvania, and for years much of Barton's time was dedicated to the teaching of Materia Medica, or medical botany, at the University of Pennsylvania School of Medicine and Thomas Jefferson Medical College.
 One of his prominent students was Dr. Samuel D. Gross, later immortalized in the Thomas Eakins painting The Gross Clinic (1876).
 Gross portrayed his old teacher as a colorful character in a speech delivered to Alumni Association of Thomas Jefferson Medical College on March 11, 1871.

-From 1828–1829, Barton also served as the Dean of Jefferson Medical College.
+From 1828 to 1829, Barton also served as the Dean of Jefferson Medical College.
 He was a fellow of the college of physicians in Philadelphia, president of the Linnaean Society, and a member of the American Philosophical Society, and other scientific societies.

 Personal life

 His brother was John Rhea Barton (1796–1871), the originator of corrective osteotomy for joint ankylosis.
 He invented both the "Barton bandage" (a figure eight bandage that provides support below and anterior to the lower jaw), and Barton forceps (obstetrical forceps with one fixed, curved blade and lunged anterior blade for application to a high transverse position of the head).
 The Barton Collection at Boston Public Library is named after Benjamin Smith Barton's son Thomas Pennant Barton (1803–1869), who was William Barton's first cousin.
 It comprises one of largest and most valuable Shakespeare collections in the world.

 Barton was married to Esther Sergeant the grand daughter of David Rittenhouse, the great American astronomer and President of the American Philosophical Society.
-Esther Barton colored many of Dr. Barton's botanical drawings.
+Esther Barton allegedly colored many of Dr. Barton's botanical drawings in his A Flora of North America, but a search for documentation was not unsuccessful.
+The colored plates in Flora that were engraved by Cornelius Tiebout (using what Barton called "the new style of engraving" and "the French method") can be viewed online.

-He died on March 27, 1856 in Philadelphia, Pennsylvania.
+He died on March 27, 1856, in Philadelphia, Pennsylvania.